galiminus/prosody-mod_auth_phpfox/README.md

 ```

-Configure the connection parameters to the PHPFox database:
+Configure the connection parameters to use the PHPFox database:

 ```
 phpfox = {